Interview Query

 • Master SQL and data analytics

-• Consider a certification, bootcamp or a master’s degree
+• Consider a certification, boot camp or a master’s degree

 Preparing for Business Intelligence Interviews

-Ultimately, no matter your mix of experience and outside learning, you have to do well in the interview.
+Ultimately, no matter your mix of experience and outside learning, you must do well in the interview.
 Business intelligence interviews focus heavily on SQL, as well as analytics and SQL case studies, product/business sense, and statistics.
 For example, the Amazon business intelligence engineer interview includes 4-5 rounds that focus on:

 • Statistics and SQL technical interview with a Business Intelligence Engineer.
 This interview assesses your SQL and basic statistics knowledge.
 It also has some behavioral elements to it.